-On February 22nd, the United States Institute of Peace’s Director of Africa Programs Susan Stigant discussed the recent terror threats in Sub-Saharan Africa as a part of the USIP-PSA Congressional briefing series.
+On February 22nd, the United States Institute of Peace’s Director of Africa Programs Susan Stigant and former Deputy Assistant Secretary of Defense for African Affairs Amanda Dory discussed the recent terror threats in Sub-Saharan Africa as a part of the USIP-PSA congressional briefing series.
+Congressional Research Service Specialist in African Affairs, Lauren Ploch Blanchard, moderated the discussion.
 The briefing explored the role for U.S. military, regional partners and civil society in countering these threats.
 In addition, the briefing focused on the evolving footprint of the U.S.’s military presence in the region and what regional partners and civil society can do to build a sustainable stability.
 This event was a closed off-the-record event held for congressional staff.

 Susan Stigant is the director of Africa Programs at the United States Institute of Peace (USIP) where she oversees programming in South Sudan, Nigeria, Sudan, CAR, DRC, Tanzania and Kenya and with the African Union.
 Susan’s thematic focus is on the design and implementation of inclusive constitutional reform and national dialogue processes.
 She has and continues to advise government officials and civil society actors on inclusive processes in Sudan, South Sudan, Libya, Somalia and elsewhere.
 Susan also serves as co-chair of USIP’s national dialogue working group.
 Prior to joining USIP, she managed constitutional development, citizen engagement and election observation programs with the National Democratic Institute (NDI).
 From 2005-2011, she served as program director with NDI in South Sudan, where she supported the implementation of the peace agreement.
 She also worked with the Forum of Federations on comparative federalism and with the research unit of the Western Cape Provincial Parliament in South Africa.